noggl/redact/README.md

 ## Usage
 1. [Download](https://github.com/noggl/redact/archive/refs/heads/main.zip) or clone this repository with git
 2. Run `python3 redact.py file` where `file` is the file you want to redact.
-If you want to redact interactively, run `python3 redact.py -i file` instead.
+If you want to redact interactively, run `python3 redact.py file -i` instead.
 3. The redacted file is saved as `file-redacted`

 ## How it works